Przytyk pogrom

 The Przytyk pogrom or Przytyk riots occurred between the Polish and Jewish communities in Przytyk, Radom County, Kielce Voivodeship, Second Polish Republic, on March 9, 1936.
-Previously, on January 28, authorities had suspended the weekly market for four weeks because of the fear of violence from the violent anti-Semitic Endek (sic, Endecja) party.
+Previously, on January 28, authorities had suspended the weekly market for four weeks because of the fear of violence from the violent antisemitic National Democracy party (Endecja).
 The disorder began as a small dispute between a Jewish baker and a Polish farmer selling his wares.
 Disturbances took on such a severe dimension as a result of the use of firearms by Jews.
 According to historian Emanuel Melzer, it was the most notorious incident of antisemitic violence in Poland in the interwar period, and attracted worldwide attention, being one of a series of pogroms that occurred in Poland during the years immediately before the outbreak of World War II.
-The term pogrom is contested by some sources, who are asserting that the word "riot" might be more suitable as the violence was unplanned and some Polish historians hold the opinion that the Jewish side might have started the disturbance.
+The term pogrom is contested by some sources, who instead assert that the word "riot" might be more suitable as the violence was unplanned.
+Some Polish historians hold the opinion that the Jewish side might have started the disturbance.

 Background

-In the interwar period of 1918-1939 Przytyk was an urban settlement.
-In 1930 it was inhabited by 2302 people, 1852 of whom were Jews (80 percent of the total population) who dominated the local economy.
-The Jews owned and operated credit union, power station, transportation companies, bakeries, slaughter houses, tailoring shops, breweries, tobacco manufacturing plants, and groceries.
+During the interwar period, Przytyk was an urban settlement.
+By 1930 it was inhabited by 2,302 people, 1,852 of whom were Jews (80 percent of the total population) who dominated the local economy.
+The Jews owned and operated the credit union, power station, transportation companies, bakeries, slaughter houses, tailoring shops, breweries, tobacco manufacturing plants, and groceries.
 Central markets were organized once a week, always on Mondays, drawing in crowds from nearby towns and villages.
 The competition for market shares between Jews and a much smaller community of gentile Poles was intense.
 In 1935 local Poles created 50 small companies allowing Polish farmers to bypass Jewish merchants, undercutting trade by Jewish locals.